 13. Wash Pillows the Right Way

-Sweat, oil, dead skin cells, dust mites are likely accumulated all on your beddings.
+Sweat, oil, dead skin cells, and dust mites are likely accumulated all on your beddings.
 Bed pillows should be washed at least twice a year to keep them clean and fresh.

 Most feather and down pillows can be cleaned in the washing machine.
 Before putting them in the washing machine, always check the care labels first to follow the instructions.